boljen/node-json-tcp/README.md

 ### Parser Bundles

 Parser bundles are very useful as they allow you to group a list of message parser and attach them to a socket with an O(1) algorithm.

-Take this bundle for example, implementing the same 'get_user' message type:
+It also allows you to easily share that object with other sockets.

+Bundles are regular objects, take for example this bundle:

     var bundle = {
+      // A message parser
       'get_user', function(message) {
           var id = message.getData();
           message.reply({
             id: id,
-            username: 'boljen',
+            username: 'boljen'
-            likes: 'NodeJS',
           });
       },

+      // Another message parser
-      'delete_user': function(message) {
+      'delete_user': function(message) {...}
-        // ...
-      }
     };

-Now we can add that bundle to the socket when for example the connection has gone through an authorization procedure.
+Now we can add that bundle to the socket

     serverSocket.addParserBundle(bundle);